 It is more than understandable for you to be upset when others reject you for who you are and your opinions.
 Being rejected doesn't feel good in any situation, and it can feel as if the damage caused to you by the rejection will last a lifetime.
 Even further, if you are bold enough to stand up to those who reject you, you may see yourself battling with their opinions ad nauseam and causing yourself more damage.
 The important thing to realize is that it is, in fact, you causing the damage to yourself.
 These individuals you are trying to convince to the contrary of their own beliefs are usually only becoming more solidified within them as you waste oxygen on them, all the while your anger, sadness, or any other feeling is building up within you.

 The most important thing you could ever do in situations where others refuse to accept you is to recognize the futility of seeking the acceptance you desire from those individuals.
 I pose you these questions: Is someone, or a group of someones, who reject you worth your time?
 Why would you want to be part of a group that requires you to fit their requirements to even speak to you?
 Do you find exclusion more attractive than inclusion?
 Does their acceptance of you change anything for you in the long term?
 Is this their right to deny me, or my right to be given acceptance?
 The list of questions that you need to ask yourself could go on and on, and at the end of the day, you'd most likely have exhausted yourself for no reason.

 The Not-So-Novel Solution

 Solving the problem of seeking acceptance where rejection runs wild and rampant starts with first accepting yourself and your own mentality.
-My biggest issue is my deep-seated need to take offense at everything, especially when rejection is directed towards me.
-This is where my space of acceptance comes in, and my space of acceptance that I've created for myself is within my writing.
+My biggest issue is my deep-seated need to take offense at everything, especially when rejection is directed toward me.
+This is where my space of acceptance comes in, and the space of acceptance that I've created for myself is within my writing.